kevonc/kevoncheung.com/content/articles/20250630-crazy-performative-asian-parents.md

 I especially appreciate the part where they create music first and then play to enjoy it.
 They are not simply flipping open a textbook and playing random sounds that my daughter doesn’t appreciate.

-Seriously, my wife and I both want to learn with this teacher. *This is the way.*
+Seriously, my wife and I both want to learn from this teacher. ***This is the way.***

 This is one example of a non-default parenting path.
-What if the kids are not learning piano to put “piano” on their school application but to learn about music?
+What if the kids are not learning piano to put “piano” on their school application, but to learn about music?

 ## A sharing, not a lesson